Table of contents

 That’s what connected speech is: it’s continuous spoken language like you’d hear in a normal conversation.
 It’s called connected speech because the words are all connected, with sounds from one running into the next.

-Examples of connected speech
+Examples and types of connected speech

 1. Catenation or linking